Water: Regulatory Information

 Amended Determination November 2012

-EPA is amending its January 2009 Determination to specify that numeric criteria for downstream protection are not necessary and that quantitative approaches designed to ensure the attainment and maintenance of downstream water quality standards, such as those established by Florida, are sufficient to meet CWA requirements.
-EPA is asking the District Court presiding over the Consent Decree to modify the Consent Decree consistent with this amended Determination.
-EPA’s approval of FDEP’s approach to downstream protection is subject to the District Court modifying the Consent Decree to relieve EPA of its obligation to promulgate numeric downstream protection values in Florida.
+EPA amended its January 2009 Determination to specify that numeric criteria for downstream protection are not necessary and that quantitative approaches designed to ensure the attainment and maintenance of downstream water quality standards, such as those established by Florida, are sufficient to meet CWA requirements.
+EPA asked the District Court presiding over the Consent Decree to modify the Consent Decree consistent with this amended Determination.

 - Amended Determination (PDF) (4 pp, 1.4MB)